bmcdorman/docker_sample/Readme.md

 ## Development

-To develop using docker, simply replace the pre-existing `/catkin_ws/src/docker_sample` directory with a filesystem mountpoint and start a shell rather than the ROS node (`docker run -i -t -v $(pwd):/catkin_ws/src/ expeditions/docker_sample /bin/bash`).
+To develop using docker, simply replace the pre-existing `/catkin_ws/src/docker_sample` directory with a filesystem mountpoint and start a shell rather than the ROS node (`docker run -i -t --net=host -v $(pwd):/catkin_ws/src/ expeditions/docker_sample /bin/bash`).
 You may now use a system editor to modify the project and the docker terminal to compile/test your code.